The-SPARK-Initiative-Labs/Genesis-Project-DAVID/context/current_status.md

 **Success Criteria**: David says "I don't know" or "I don't have access" when appropriate, NEVER fabricates.

-**Next Claude: Your FIRST task is fixing the fabrication issue.
-The ReAct framework is technically sound but David cannot be trusted until he stops making things up.
-This is a blocking issue for all future development.**
+**Next Claude: The fabrication issue is NOT about response verification.
+David's ReAct loop generates fake tool execution results instead of calling real MCP tools.
+Fix the tool execution pipeline in the ReAct framework to use actual `execute_tool_call()` functions with real outputs.**